Home of

 older teenagers) completed a two year trial period.

-Feedback from testing and evaluation at expositions or by people
+from testing and evaluation

-with samples provided the following key aspects of the game.
+at expositions or by people with samples provided the following key

 -

-Play can normally start within ten
+Play can normally start

 minutes, even accounting for reading the rules